gmail storagestorage cleanupgmail filters

 5. Check the box at the top-left to select all visible emails

-6. Click "Select all X conversations" to include all matching emails
+6. Click "Select all X conversations" to include every match

 7. Click the delete button (trash icon)